GabrielReisR/website_grr/content/blog/_index.md

 ---
-title: A Blog That Works
+title: Notes on things I sometimes forget
 description: |
   This is a fully featured blog that supports categories, tags, series, and pagination.